Skip to main content

 The EKU African/African American Studies LibGuide is an excellent place to begin a research project in the field.
 It’s a specially-dedicated LibGuide on the library site, which highlights the best research resources the EKU library offers in the field, including databases and primary source collections.
 However, here are a few other research resources that might be helpful:

-News and Popular culture
+News and Popular Culture

 • The Root: A popular online source for news, opinion, gossip, and analysis related to the black experience in the US.